line/lich/viewmodel/README.md

     @After
     fun tearDown() {
-        // You can omit this in Robolectric tests, because Robolectric recreates
+        // You can omit this in Robolectric tests.
-        // `applicationContext` for each test.
+        // All ViewModel mocks are automatically cleared for every Robolectric test. clearAllMockViewModels()
-        clearAllMockViewModels()
     }